mnemnion/orb/doc/md/orb/metas/twig.md

 Twig.__index = Twig
 Twig.id = "twig"
 ```

-### Twig:select\(pred\)
+### Twig:select(pred)

-Every call to `select` has to iterate the entire Node\.
+Every call to ``select`` has to iterate the entire Node.

 For some of the algorithms we've contemplated, that could get pretty
-expensive\.
-In addition, the structure of an already\-parsed Node may be
+expensive.
+In addition, the structure of an already-parsed Node may be
-mutated somewhat, but at least the `id` field will remain consistent by the
+mutated somewhat, but at least the ``id`` field will remain consistent by the
-time that parsing is complete\.
+time that parsing is complete.

-So we'll handle this by memoizing selections that are based on strings\.
+So we'll handle this by memoizing selections that are based on strings.

 ```lua
 local _select = Node.select